-Driving Without a Valid (or on a Suspended) License in New Mexico
+Driving Without a Valid License or on a Suspended License in New Mexico

 Read about the penalties for driving without a valid license in New Mexico.

-New Mexico prohibits driving without a valid driver's license, whether suspended, revoked, or never issued.
+New Mexico prohibits driving without a valid driver's license—whether it was suspended, revoked, or never issued.
 This article defines this violation, the possible penalties, and the exemptions to the license requirement.

-License not in possession.
-A driver who was issued a license but was not carrying it while driving can be charged with a misdemeanor, punishable by a maximum $300 fine and up to 90 days in jail.
-The driver can't be convicted if a then-valid license is produced in court.
+A driver who was issued a license but wasn't carrying it while driving can be charged with a "penalty assessment misdemeanor," punishable by a maximum $25 fine.
+The driver can't be convicted if they produce a license that was valid at the time of driving in court.
+(N.M.
+Stat. §§ 66-5-16, 66-8-116 (2025).)

-Exceptions.
 Non-resident drivers with valid driver's licenses from their home state or country can drive in New Mexico without an in-state license, subject to New Mexico age restrictions.
 Military personnel driving military vehicles and farmers driving farm tractors are also exempt.
-Non-highway motorcycles do not require a driver's license to operate off-highway.
+Non-highway motorcycles don't require a driver's license to operate off-highway.
+(N.M.
+Stat. § 66-5-4 (2025).)

-Revoked for DUI.
-A violator whose license was suspended due to a DUI (driving under the influence) will be sentenced to seven to 364 days in jail and fined $300 to $1,000.
-The driver' license will be revoked for an additional year and the driver's vehicle will be immobilized for 30 days.
-No part of the sentence can be plead down or reduced.
+A violator whose license was suspended due to a DUI (driving under the influence) or refusal will be sentenced to seven to 364 days in jail and fined $300 to $1,000.
+The driver's license will be revoked for an additional year, and the driver's vehicle will be immobilized for 30 days.
+No part of the sentence can be suspended or reduced.
+(N.M.
+Stat.
+Ann. § 66-5-39.1 (2025).)

 Get Professional Help